CRS in Somalia

 CRS Calls for Increased Humanitarian Funding Amid Projected Famine Declaration in Somalia

 U.N. warns famine in the country will occur later this year

 CRS' History in Somalia

-CRS returned to Somalia in 2011 in response to the drought and famine that impacted East Africa that year.
-Today, CRS continues to respond to the urgent needs of the Somali people through meeting their immediate needs (food and water); providing essential services (health, nutrition and protection); creating and rehabilitating critical infrastructure (latrines and wells); and restoring productive assets and purchasing power (via vouchers) to build their resilience and promote long-term, sustainable solutions.
+CRS returned to Somalia in 2011 in response to drought and famine that severely impacted East Africa.
+Today, CRS continues to respond to the urgent needs of the Somali people, meeting their immediate needs (food and water); providing essential services (health, nutrition and protection); creating and rehabilitating critical infrastructure (latrines and wells); and restoring productive assets and purchasing power (via vouchers and cash transfers) to build their resilience and promote long-term, locally-owned, and sustainable solutions.